How to apply

 - Science – 2 courses from two different science areas, 1 lab required (e.g., biology, chemistry, climate science, oceanography, geology, physics, engineering, etc.).

 - Fine Arts – 1 course focusing on the creation of or practice of an area of fine art (e.g., drawing, painting, dance, music, photography, art history etc.)

 With your academic advisor, please document this critical college coursework on the Academic Breadth Transcript Review Form.

 We accept only classes at 100-level and above with a minimum grade of C (2.0).
 Applicants must verify with an official college transcript all academic breadth coursework completed outside of the University of Washington.
+AP or IB credit may be accepted as a course equivalent if the credit is present on a college transcript.
 Competitive applicants will have all academic breadth coursework completed before the Spring quarter they plan to enter the Elementary Education Option program.

 WEST-B Basic Skills Test

 Teacher Certification applicants are required by the State of Washington to take the Washington Educator Skills Test-Basic or the WEST-B (095, 096, 097).
 It is required of all those who apply to Washington-approved teacher preparation programs.